julienliang2740/Doc-List-and-Association-List-Programs/README.md

 # Doc-List-and-Association-List-Programs
-A series of functions revolving around doc-lists (DL) and inverted-lists which can:
+A series of functions centered around proecessing doc-lists (DL) and inverted-lists which can:

 a) consume two DLs and produce their intersection
 b) consume two Dls and produce their set difference